-A year later, he was named driver of the Auto Club Ford, a car in which he won in just his fourth pro race and in which he earned the Auto Club’s Road to the Future Award as the NHRA Rookie of the Year.
-He’s never looked back.
+In 2005 he was named driver of the Auto Club Chevy, a car in which he won in just his fourth pro race and in which he earned the Auto Club’s Road to the Future Award as the NHRA Rookie of the Year.

 Although his worst-to-first 2009 title run was a career-maker, Hight should have won the championship two years earlier.
 That was the year he withdrew from an event in Houston, Texas, following a testing accident that claimed the life of friend and teammate Eric Medlen.
 He wound up losing the title by 19 points.